Tony-Liou/Youtube-Upload-Video/README.md

    ```go
    func notifyVideoId(videoID string)
    ```
-3. Build and run `HttpServer.go` then it will work
+3. Build and run `HttpServer.go` then it will be ready to go
    ```shell
    go run HttpServer.go streaminghandler.go
    ```